-The destination filter will get you requests going anywhere inside a 180 degree arc that is created by drawing a line from where you are to where you set the filter for.
+The Uber destination filter will get you requests going anywhere inside a 180 degree arc that is created by drawing a line from where you are to where you set the filter for.
 Please note that the filter does not apply to where the ride starts, it only applies to where the rider is going.

 This means you will sometimes be sent to pickup someone that is away from your chosen destination, but they will be going toward your chosen destination.
 And, yes, it sometimes means you will go several miles in the wrong direction, only to drop your rider one mile closer to your destination than where you started.
 It actually happened to me the first day I tried Uber’s filters.
 The good news it doesn’t happen often, and you are not under any obligation to accept a ride that requires you to travel in the wrong direction.
-In addition, Lyft’s filters appear to be somewhat more picky, giving you rides that are truly on your way – without going out of your way.
-The bad news is that you get far fewer Lyft rides on their filter.

 To really illustrate how the 180 degree arc works, I once got a trip to Valley View Casino from my house in Oceanside, when my filter was set to 40 miles south of there.

-Destination Filter Differences: Uber Vs. Lyft
+Other Destination Filter Differences: Uber Vs. Lyft

 Assuming you haven’t yet received a ride on a given filter, Lyft allows you to go offline and back online and the filter will still be there.
 With Uber, if you go offline (even for a second) the filter goes away and you have to redo it.
 Minor annoyance.